transmissions11/solcurity/README.md

 ## Static Calls

 - `S1` - Is it actually marked as view in the interface?
 - `S2` - If there is an error, could it cause a DoS?
-Like balanceOf causing revert.
-(SWC-113)
+Like balanceOf causing revert (SWC-113)
 - `S3` - What if it uses all gas?
 - `S4` - Is an external contract call needed?

 ## Events

-- `E1` - Should any argument be indexed?
+- `E1` - Should any arguments be indexed?
+- `E2` - Is the creator of the relevant action logged and indexed?
+- `E3` - Do not index strings or bytes.

 ## Contract

 - `T1` - Are all events there?
-- `T2` - Right-To-Left-Override control character not used, duh (SWC-130)
-- `T3` - No SELFDESTRUCT (SWC-106)
+- `T2` - No SELFDESTRUCT (SWC-106)
-- `T4` - Check for correct inheritance, keep it simple and linear (SWC-125)
+- `T3` - Check for correct inheritance, keep it simple and linear (SWC-125)

 ## Project